🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 8. ❌Data incompatibility between different backup plugins

 Data backed up by different plugins is not interchangeable.
-Do not use different plugins to restore backup data.
-If you manually backed up data from the server backend and database, you must also restore the data manually.
+Do not use a different plugin to restore backup data.
+If you manually backed up data from the server backend and database, you must also restore it manually.

 One-Click Restore for WordPress Website Backup